The real cost of buying your own home

 With no landlord, the homeowner will now be responsible for his own repairs.

-Despite the costs, buying your own home is one of the landmark achievements in a young person’s life.
+Despite the costs, buying your own home is one of the landmark achievements of a young person’s life.
 It can provide stability for a young family and forces parents to think more responsibly about their money – indeed, there is evidence (seen in this MSN article) that renters are more reckless with their money when making an accommodation choice.
-The costs are high therefore, but the so is the value of ownership.
+The costs are high, therefore, but then so is the value of ownership.

 In collaboration with Sophie Davidson